Japanese Language Minor

 Japanese minors are required to take six semesters of Japanese language courses and be proficient in third-year Japanese at graduation.
 In addition to First-, Second- and Third-Year Japanese, we offer Advanced Japanese, a series of semester-long courses covering contemporary topics such as literature, media, education, international relations, and social issues.
 Some of the materials from Japanese studies courses taught in English are also incorporated in Advanced Japanese.
 Students who enter the minor with Second-Year or higher language experience can hone their skills—and meet their course requirement—with multiple courses in the Advanced Japanese series.

-The EALC Department certifies three minors: Chinese language, Japanese language, and Global Asia.
+The EALC Department certifies minors in Chinese and Japanese language.

-- The Chinese language and Japanese language minors both require six language courses.
+The Chinese language and Japanese language minors both require six language courses.
 Students must take at least four language courses in our Bi-Co programs, and can take at most two at the Quaker Consortium or our approved off-campus domestic or Study Abroad programs.
-(Please consult the language program directors for details.)
-Students must maintain a 3.0 or above for each of the six language courses for the minor.
+Minors are approved in consultation with the language program directors.

-- The EALC Department hosts an interdisciplinary Global Asia minor for students who are majoring in other fields but are interested in consolidating their study of Asia or its diasporas from a variety of perspectives.
-The minor requires six courses centrally concerned with Asia, at least one of which is at the 300 level.
-They may be drawn from any department in the Quaker Consortium.
-Those interested in minoring in Asian Studies should consult with the convener (currently Professor Smith at Haverford) no later than the fall of their senior year.
+Six courses centrally concerned with Asia (East, Southeast, and South) and its diaspora, at least one of which is at the 300 level.
+They may be drawn from any department in the Quaker Consortium, and may include up to two advanced language courses.
+Those interested in minoring in Global Asia should consult with the convener (currently Prof. Guangtian Ha at Haverford) no later than the fall of their senior year.

 Associated Programs and Concentrations